DNEG: International expansion

 In 2009, Double Negative opened its Singapore office, and subsequently closed it in March 2016.

 After merging with Prime Focus in 2014, DNEG established a branch in Mumbai branch and expanded its global presence with facilities in Vancouver, Los Angeles, Hyderabad, Chennai, Montréal, Mohali, Bangalore and Toronto.

 In November 2022, DNEG announced the opening of a new studio in Sydney, Australia, where its VFX and animation divisions will work.
 Located in Pyrmont, the studio is led by VFX supervisor Andrew Jackson, who spearheaded the visual effects for George Miller's Furiosa: A Mad Max Saga.

 On 29 January 2025, DNEG updated its logo and branding.

+In June 2026, DNEG has acquired Ánima Kitchent.

 Services and divisions

 Visual effects

-Originally established as a visual effects (VFX) studio specialised in VFX for feature films, DNEG has evolved to offer a broader range of services, including VFX and animation for feature films and episodic projects, along with stereo conversion.
+Originally established as a visual effects (VFX) studio specialized in VFX for feature films, DNEG has evolved to offer a broader range of services, including VFX and animation for feature films and episodic projects, along with stereo conversion.

-In 2013, DNEG launched its Episodic VFX team, specifically dedicated to producing visual effects for television, OTT and streaming platforms.
+In 2013, DNEG launched its Episodic VFX team, specifically dedicated to producing visual effects for television, OTT, and streaming platforms.
 This initiative was designed to give content producers and networks access to DNEG's expertise and infrastructure for non-theatrical projects.